-- a.
-Describe additional faculty or staff support positions needed to implement the proposed program. - b.
 Describe the amount of additional lecture and/or laboratory space required to initiate and to sustain the program over the next five years.
 Indicate any additional special facilities that will be required.
 If the space is under construction, what is the projected occupancy date?
 If the space is planned, indicate campus-wide priority of the facility, capital outlay program priority, and projected date of occupancy.
 Major capital outlay construction projects are those projects whose total cost is \$610,000 or more (as adjusted pursuant to Cal.
 Pub.
 Cont.
-Code §§ 10705(a); 10105 and 10108). - C. Include a report written in consultation with the campus librarian which indicates any necessary library resources not available through the CSU library system.
-Indicate the commitment of the campus to purchase these additional resources. - d.
+Code §§ 10705(a); 10105 and 10108).

+Include a report written in consultation with the campus librarian which indicates any necessary library resources not available through the CSU library system.
+Indicate the commitment of the campus to purchase these additional resources.

 Indicate additional academic technology, equipment, or specialized materials that will be (1) needed to implement the program and (2) needed during the first two years after initiation.
+Indicate the source of funds and priority to secure these resource needs.

+Self-Support Programs

-Indicate the source of funds and priority to secure these resource needs. - 9.
-Self-Support Programs - a.
-Confirm that the proposed program will not be offered at places or times likely to supplant or limit existing state-support programs. - b.
-Explain how state-support funding is either unavailable or inappropriate. - c.
-Explain how at least one of the following additional criteria shall be met: ""The courses or program are primarily designed for career enrichment or retraining; ""The location of the courses or program is significantly removed from permanent, state-supported campus facilities; ""The course or program is offered through a distinct technology, such as online delivery; ""For new programs, the client group for the course or program receives educational or other services at a cost beyond what could be reasonably provided within CSU Operating Funds; ""For existing programs, there has been a cessation of non-state funding that previously provided for educational or other services costing beyond what could be reasonably provided within CSU Operating Funds.
+Confirm that the proposed program will not be offered at places or times likely to supplant or limit existing statesupport programs.

+Explain how state-support funding is either unavailable or inappropriate.

+Explain how at least one of the following additional criteria shall be met: ""The courses or program are primarily designed for career enrichment or retraining;

+""The location of the courses or program is significantly removed from permanent, state-supported campus facilities; ""The course or program is offered through a distinct technology, such as online delivery; ""For new programs, the client group for the course or program receives educational or other services at a cost beyond what could be reasonably provided within CSU Operating Funds;

+""For existing programs, there has been a cessation of non-state funding that previously provided for educational or other services costing beyond what could be reasonably provided within CSU Operating Funds.

-- d.
-For self-support programs, please provide information on the per-unit cost to students and the total cost to complete the program (in addition to the required cost recovery budget elements listed in the CSU degree proposal faculty check list found earlier in this document and listed below): - Basic Cost Recovery Budget Elements\ (Three to five year budget projection) - Student per-unit cost - Number of units producing revenue each academic year - Total cost a student will pay to complete the program - Revenue (yearly projection over three years for a two-year program; five years for a four-year program) - Student fees - Include projected attrition numbers each year - Any additional revenue sources (e.g., grants) - Direct Expenses - Instructional costs faculty salaries and benefits - Operational costs (e.g., facility rental) - Extended Education costs staff, recruitment, marketing, etc. - Technology development and ongoing support (online programs) - Indirect Expenses - Campus partners - Campus reimbursement general fund - Extended Education overhead - Chancellor's Office overhead characteristics and needs.
+For self-support programs, please provide information on the per-unit cost to students and the total cost to complete the program (in addition to the required cost recovery budget elements listed in the CSU degree proposal faculty check list found earlier in this document and listed below):

+Basic Cost Recovery Budget Elements (Three to five year budget projection)

+Student per-unit cost

+Number of units producing revenue each academic year

+Total cost a student will pay to complete the program

+Revenue - (yearly projection over three years for a two-year program; five years for a four-year program) Student fees

+Include projected attrition numbers each year

+Any additional revenue sources (e.g., grants)

+Direct Expenses

+Instructional costs - faculty salaries and benefits

+Operational costs - (e.g., facility rental)

+Extended Education costs - staff, recruitment, marketing, etc.

+Technology development and ongoing support (online programs)

+Indirect Expenses

+Campus partners

+Campus reimbursement general fund

+Extended Education overhead

+Chancellor's Office overhead

-\Additional line items may be added based on program
+Additional line items may be added based on program characteristics and needs.